mcopanos/side-project/README.md

 Clone project, npm install and composer install

-run .craft/setup use @web for url
+run ./craft setup use @web for url